Weak Signal Asymptotics for Sequentially Randomized Experiments: The (In)stability of Sensitive Sampling Functions

-The diffusion limit also allow us to conduct refined performance analysis that goes beyond mean rewards.
-In this section, we use the diffusion characterization to unearth some interesting distributional properties of Thompson sampling.

-Both our numerical results and the theoretical analysis in the proceeding sections point to the fact that undersmoothed Thompson sampling ($c=0$) yields far superior total regret than its smooth counterpart.
-This performance improvement from undersmoothing, however, does not to come for free.
+The diffusion limits that arise from the weak signal scaling also allow us to conduct refined performance analysis that goes beyond mean rewards.
+In this section, we use the distributional characterization of the diffusion limit to unearth some interesting instability properties of a certain family of ``sensitive'' sampling functions, where the sampling probability of choosing the optimal arm can swing wildly between very large to the very small.
+This family also includes Thompson sampling as a special case.
+Both our numerical results and the theoretical analysis in the preceding sections point to the fact that undersmoothed Thompson sampling ($c=0$) yields far superior total regret than its smoothed counterpart.
+However, this performance improvement from undersmoothing, as it turns out, does not come for free.
 Although undersmoothed Thompson sampling identifies and focuses on the correct best action often enough to achieve low average regret, it is also liable to fail completely and double down on a bad arm.

 As a first lens on the instability of Thompson sampling, Figure \ref{fig:regret_distr} displays the distribution of regret for undersmoothed two-armed Thompson sampling for a variety of arm gaps $\delta$.
 Interestingly, we see that for all considered values of $\delta$, the distribution of regret is noticeably not unimodal.
 Rather, there is a primary mode corresponding to the bulk of realizations where Thompson sampling gets reasonably low regret, but there is also a second mode near $R \approx \delta$.
 Recall that, if $\mu_1 > \mu_2$, then regret measures the frequency of draws on the second arm $R = \abs{\delta} Q_{2,1}$, and in particular $\abs{R} \leq \abs{\delta}$ almost surely.
 Thus realizations of Thompson sampling with $R \approx \delta$ correspond to cases where the algorithm almost immediately settled on the bad arm, and never really even gave the good arm a chance.